 The Hospice Assist Program

 Our non-medical, person-centered volunteer support program serves Antrim, Charlevoix, Emmet and Otsego County residents, free of charge.
-We offer sensible, social and respite support for people of all ages experiencing serious life-limiting illnesses themselves or a caregiver of someone in this situation.
-Our volunteers come to you, wherever you call home.
+We provide this caregiver training to individual and community groups to help educate our communities on caregiver strategies that support family and community members and promote the idea that we can and should take care of each other.
+Through this outreach, we are able to refer those in need to local community service groups who can offer sensible, social and respite support for people of all ages experiencing advanced illnesses themselves or a caregiver of someone in this situation.

 - Socialization and companionship